Shaping Sound, Changing the Face of Dance

 The spirit of the dance world has always been unlike any other.
 The bond dancers share resonates within one another's experiences, and the resulting freedom of expression is appreciated and understood as if it were one's own.
 There are no words in dance — the language comes from the heart, spoken through the body.

-- Media Game of Thrones Video Game Announced 1 hour 34 min ago
+- Television Game of Thrones Actor Kristian Nairn Reveals He's Gay 1 hour 14 min ago